greybyte/draft-js-import-markdown/README.md

     }
     let contentState = stateFromMarkdown(markdown, opts);

+Caveat: When a conversion involves DraftEntity (e.g. links), nasty scope issues can arise due to Draft storing entities in a global map (see [Draft Issue #185](https://github.com/facebook/draft-js/issues/185)).

+Usually this leads to "Invariant Violation: Unknown DraftEntity key" errors when the state returned from `stateFromMarkdown()` gets used in an actual editor.

+To work around this, an additional function `rawFromMarkdown()` is included, which returns raw state (including entities). `Draft.convertFromRaw()` can be used to convert the raw state back to a `ContentState`.

 This project is still under development.
 If you want to help out, please open an issue to discuss or join us on [Slack](https://draftjs.slack.com/).

 ## License